Researchers are required to report all unanticipated occurrences associated with their research, such as:

 - Significant deviation in the informed consent process such as use of incorrect version of the letter or form

-Only major protocol deviations must be reported and are to be reported within 7 days of the deviation using the Protocol Deviation Reporting Form - Form 107 (PDF).
+Only major protocol deviations must be reported within 7 days of the deviation by e-mail or telephone to the Director, Research Ethics.
+Submission of the Protocol Deviation Reporting Form (PDF) can follow after the e-mail or telephone notification.

-Incidental findings are “discoveries made in the course of research but that are outside the scope of the research” (Article 3.4, Application) and/or “results that are outside the original purpose for which a test or procedure was conducted” (Presidential Commission for the study of bioethical issues, 2013).
+Incidental findings are “discoveries made in the course of research but that are outside the scope of the research” (TCPS 2, Article 3.4) and/or “results that are outside the original purpose for which a test or procedure was conducted” (Presidential Commission for the study of bioethical issues).

 Incidental findings may be anticipated or unanticipated, and are different from primary and secondary findings.
 Each of these is defined in the Guideline for reporting incidental and secondary findings to study participants (PDF).